don0716/crm-app-anvaya/README.md

 ---

 ## Contact
-For bugs or feature requrest, please reach out to donmonteiro16@gmail.com
+For bugs or feature request, please reach out to donmonteiro16@gmail.com
 ---

 _This PRD checklist is a living document and will evolve with feature updates and feedback._